-- Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities; - Level 2 Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and - Level 3 Inputs that are not based on observable market data.
+Level 1 - Unadjusted quoted prices in active markets for identical assets or liabilities;

+Level 2 - Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and

 The fair value of the Company's accounts payable and accrued liabilities and due to parent company loan approximate their carrying values due to their short-term nature.
 The Company's cash and cash equivalents are measured at fair value using Level 1 inputs.